RainingComputers/Flowmium/README.md

 # Flowmium

-Flowmium is a workflow orchestrator that uses kubernetes written in Rust.
+Flowmium is a workflow orchestrator that uses Kubernetes.
 You can define and run a [YAML](/examples/yaml_flow_definition/my_flow.yaml) workflow of containers or you can run a python workflow where each function runs as a kubernetes pod.

 A python workflow would look like this